 A yacht is generally a luxury vessel designed for pleasure and recreational activities on the water.
 Unlike a regular boat, yachts are often larger in size, boasting luxurious amenities and accommodations.
-They are intended for leisurely cruising, entertaining guests, and providing a comfortable experience on the water.

 Size Matters: Size plays a significant role in distinguishing a yacht from an average boat.
 While there isn’t an exact length that classifies a boat as a yacht, they are typically over 30 feet (9 meters) in length.
 Yachts can range in size from small motor yachts to massive superyachts that can exceed hundreds of feet in length.
-The larger the vessel, the more likely it is to be considered a yacht.

 Luxury and Amenities: Another crucial aspect that differentiates yachts from regular boats is the level of luxury and amenities they offer.
 Yachts often feature high-end furnishings, state-of-the-art technology, spacious cabins, well-equipped kitchens, and even recreational facilities such as swimming pools, jacuzzis, and helipads.
 These luxurious additions enhance the overall experience and comfort for those on board.

 Purpose and Design: The purpose and design of a vessel can also determine whether it is a boat or a yacht.
 While boats are built for various activities such as fishing, watersports, or transportation, yachts typically prioritize comfort, elegance, and style, incorporating sleek lines and sophisticated designs to cater to the discerning tastes of their owners and guests.

 - The term “yacht” originates from the Dutch word “jacht,” meaning “hunt.”
 Originally, yachts were fast and nimble vessels used by the Dutch navy to chase pirates and other ships.